dromara/fast-request/README.md

 Here’s the translated Markdown in English, with the links preserved as-is:

 ## Documentation Optimization
-We welcome developers to help optimize the documentation content [api-buddy.cn](api-buddy.cn).
+We welcome developers to help optimize the documentation content [api-buddy.com](api-buddy.com).
 All code for the documentation is located in the [docs](./docs) directory, implemented using the [vuepress-theme-hope](https://theme-hope.vuejs.press/zh/) theme.

 [Recommended Environment](https://theme-hope.vuejs.press/get-started/env.html):